-Stroke is the 4th leading cause of death in the U.S.
+Stroke is the fourth leading cause of death in the U.S.

 My Wife's Grandmothers' Stroke Stories

-She's suffered a few more strokes since then, but was around family who recognized the symptoms and got her to medical care quickly.
+She's suffered a few more strokes since then but was around the family who recognized the symptoms and got her to medical care quickly.

 How to Prevent a Stroke?